matthewpersico/personal/README-direct.md

 If you do not have ssh key file, see [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 ## git

-Execute the following to install the latest version of git:
+Execute the following to install the latest version of git.
 ```
 sudo -i
 ```